pmndrs/drei/README.md

   fps?: number
   /** The frame identifier to use, has to be one of animationNames */ frameName?: string
-  /** The scale factor of the aspect ratio */ scaleFactor?: number
   /** The URL of the texture JSON (if using JSON-Array or JSON-Hash) */ textureDataURL?: string
   /** The URL of the texture image */